Sybil Penn

 Effigy of Sybil Penn, St Mary's Hampton.

 Sybil or Sibel Penn (died 1562) was an English courtier.
-Her roles at court included nurse and teacher to Edward VI of England and Lady of the Bed Chamber to his sisters, Mary I of England and Elizabeth I of England.
+Her roles at court included nurse and teacher to King Edward VI and Lady of the Bed Chamber to his sisters, Queens Mary I and Elizabeth I.

 Family background

 She was a daughter of William Hampden of the Hill and his wife Audrey Hampden, an heiress of Kimble.
 Her aunt, Sibill Hampden, married Thomas Hawtrey, whose son William Hawtrey (died 1597), was custodian of Lady Mary Grey at Chequers in 1565.

 The genealogical detail of her family is variously reported.
 Her brothers were Richard Hampden of Dunton and Missenden Abbey, Clerk of the Kitchen to Elizabeth I, Griffith Hampden (MP), who entertained Queen Elizabeth at Hampden House, and William Hampden, who married Elizabeth Cromwell, and was the father of John Hampden.
 Sybil Penn married David Penn, of Penn in Buckinghamshire.

 Career

 Edward VI with a view of Hunsdon House, attributed to William Scrots, Royal Collection.

 Penn was appointed Mistress Nurse to Prince Edward, the son of Henry VIII and Jane Seymour, probably as a "dry nurse" in October 1538.
 When she was nurse to Prince Edward, according to family tradition, Henry VIII gave her a pearl necklace, which survives.

-Princess Mary gave a gift to the nursery staff and midwife at Edward's christening at Hampton Court (perhaps before Penn's appointment), and later gave the "Mistress Nurse" a bonnet and a length of yellow satin damask, and gilt spoons to the four ladies employed to rock the cradle.
-Mary also gave clothes to Blanche Milborne, Lady Troy, who was in charge of Edward's care.
+Princess Mary gave a gift of £30 to Edward's nursery staff and the midwife Agnes Baltrop or Balthrop at Edward's christening at Hampton Court (perhaps before Penn's appointment), and in 1540 she gave gilt spoons to the four ladies employed to rock the cradle.
+As a New Year's Day gift for 1538, Mary gave the "Mistress Nurse to the Prince" a bonnet.
 Later, Mary gave a gold brooch depicting Saint George to the Mistress Nurse's daughter, perhaps her namesake Mary Penn.
+Mary also gave clothes to Blanche Milborne, known as "Lady Troy", who was involved in Edward's care.
+Agnes Balthrop's son Robert Balthrop (1522–1591) became a barber surgeon to Queen Elizabeth.